foundeo/ubuntu-nginx-lucee/README.md

 2. **Downloads Lucee** - uses curl to download lucee jars from BitBucket places jars in `/opt/lucee/current/`
 3. **Installs & Configures Tomcat 8** - runs `apt-get install tomcat8` updates the `web.xml` `server.xml` and `catalina.properties` to configure Lucee servlets and mod_cfml Valve.
 (Tomcat/Lucee run on port 8080 by default).
 4. **JVM** - in previous versions this step installed an Oracle JVM, but now we just use OpenJDK.
 5. **Installs & Configures nginx** - runs `apt-get install nginx` to install nginx.
-Crates a web root directory.
+Creates a web root directory.
 Creates a `lucee.config` file so you can just `include lucee.config` for any site that uses CFML
 6. **Set Default Lucee Admin Password** - uses cfconfig to set the Lucee server context password and default web context password.
 If environment variable ADMIN_PASSWORD exists that is used, otherwise a random password is set.

 Take a look in the `scripts/` subfolder to see the script for each step.